MabezDev/talks/esp-rust-intro.md

 # Generics

-Lets look at the definition of another important enum, `Option`. `Option` is a replacement for null, and represents a sitation where a value may or may not exists during runtime.
+Lets look at the definition of another important enum, `Option`. `Option` is a replacement for null, and represents a situation where a value may or may not exists during runtime.
 ```rust
 enum Option<T> {
     Some(T),